stephanie-denny/rising-stars/content/pages/FAQ.md

     link: /enrollment'
     linkTitle: Learn more about enrollment
     title: Does enrollment continue from year to year?
+  - description: >-
+      Learning a second language at an early age has far-reaching cognitive benefits, including enhanced problem-solving, mathematical and linguistic skills.
+    title: Why learn a second language?
+  - description: >-
+      Research has shown that the best time for language acquisition is between the age of 2 and 5.
+It is actually easier for a child to learn two, even three languages at the same time so that he can associate ideas and objects with the proper vocabulary instead of mastering a language and then translate his existing knowledge into another language.
+Furthermore, studies have shown that a second language actually increases proficiency in the native language, as it broadens vocabulary.
+Finally, around age three, vocal chords harden and it then becomes more difficult to reproduce “unusual” sounds to recreate the accent of a native speaker.
+    title: >-
+      Will my child be confused if he/she learns a second language at such a young age or forgets English?
 meta:
   description: Rising Stars Frequently Asked Questions
   title: Rising Stars FAQ